KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-roadmap.md

 ### Features and Enhancements

 - **[General]**: New language: KOLIBRI Desktop is now available in **Dutch**.
-- **[Export]**: The export of large records now is considerably faster.
+- **[Export]**: The export of large records is now considerably faster.

 ### Bug fixes

-- Sometimes a cable connected K114-BT could end up with communication errors.
+- Sometimes a cable-connected K114-BT could end up with communication errors.
 - Sometimes modifications in the visualization would not be recognized by the export.
-- In rare occasions if a big record was read from a device only the first few measurements where shown afterwards
+- In rare occasions when a big record was read from a device only the first few measurements were shown afterwards.

 -----